SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 3. **Create the input pin:** `machine.Pin(15, machine.Pin.IN, pull=machine.Pin.PULL_UP)` creates a digital input pin on GPIO 15 with an internal pull-up resistor.
 4. **Set the interrupt handler:** `button_pin.irq(trigger=machine.Pin.IRQ_FALLING, handler=button_pressed)` configures the pin to generate an interrupt on a falling edge (when the button is pressed) and assigns the `button_pressed` function as the ISR.
 5. **Main loop (optional):** The `while True` loop can be used to perform other tasks while waiting for interrupts.

-##### Polling
+### Polling
-While interrupt-driven I/O is generally preferred for efficient event handling, polling can be used in certain scenarios.
-Here's a polling example:
+While **interrupt-driven I/O is generally preferred** for efficient event handling, polling can be used in certain scenarios.
 ``` python
 import machine
 import utime